arcus/education_modules/bash_scripts/bash_scripts.md

 In the context of coding, the symbol `!` is called a "bang."
 The word shebang is a shortening of either ha**sh**-bang or **sh**arp-bang.

 </div>

+**The example scripts in this module will not start with `#! /usr/bin/bash` for two reasons:**

+1. Since we will be running all scripts from inside of a Bash shell, your computer will assume that the code is Bash without being told.
+2. The path `usr/bin/bash` may not be exactly where the Bash language lives on your computer.
+If you start combining scripts of different languages or running Bash scripts from outside of the Bash shell, you will need to find out where Bash is stored on your computer and use that path in the first line of any scripts.
+That, however, is outside the scope of this module.

 ### Quiz: Scripts